Functions for formatting numeric values for consistent display in reports.

 Default settings are controlled through the function arguments but should be

-set via options()
+set via options().

 Default settings report the P-value exactly if P >

-getOptions("qwraps2_frmtp_digits", 4)
+getOptions("qwraps2_frmtp_digits", 4) and reports

-P < 10^-(getOptions("qwraps2_frmtp_digits", 2))
+P < 10^-(getOptions("qwraps2_frmtp_digits", 2)) otherwise.
+By the

 leading zero is controlled via